martinohanlon/exploring-space-with-minecraft/worksheet2.md

 ![SpaceCRAFT Display Date and Time](../images/spacecraft11.png)

 ## What Next?
-Now move on to [worksheet 3](worksheet3.md) to learn how to incorporate all of this into a wearable device.
+Now move on to [worksheet 3](worksheet3.md) to learn how to capture data from the Sense HAT.